Healthy-AI/dalupi/README.md

 Unsupervised domain adaptation is guaranteed to be successful only under strong assumptions such as covariate shift and overlap between source and target domains.
 The assumption of overlap is often violated in high-dimensional applications such as image classification.
 In this work, we show that access to side information about examples from the input domains can help relax said assumptions and increase sample efficiency in learning.
 We call this setting domain adaptation by learning using privileged information (DALUPI).
 The figure below illustrates several applications with the DALUPI structure.

-This repository contains code to run the experiments in [our paper](https://arxiv.org/pdf/2303.09350.pdf).
-We refer to the multi-class digit classification task as the MNIST experiment.
-The multi-label entity and chest X-ray classification tasks are referred to as the COCO experiment and the chest X-ray experiment, respectively.
+This repository contains the code used to run the experiments in [our paper](https://openreview.net/forum?id=saV3MPH0kw), published in _Transactions on Machine Learning Research_ in September 2024.
+We refer to the celebrity photo classification task as the CELEB experiment.
+The digit classification task is referred to as the MNIST experiment.
+The entity and chest X-ray classification tasks are referred to as the COCO experiment and the chest X-ray experiment, respectively.

 If you have any questions, please contact [Anton Matsson](https://www.chalmers.se/personer/antmats/) or [Adam Breitholtz](https://www.chalmers.se/personer/adambre/).

 ![DALUPI](dalupi_examples.png)